 There may come a time when you wish you had the location-masking ability of a VPN without the encryption or the associated speed loss.
 Perhaps you want to access a region-locked website but don’t care if your ISP knows about it, or maybe you need maxed-out speeds while torrenting but still want to hide your identity from any copyright enforcers snooping in the peer list.

 For these scenarios, IPVanish offers more than 60 Socket Secure (SOCKS5) proxy servers in locations around the world.
-These servers allow you to change your IP address and location at will without encrypting your data or slowing down your connection, making them great for low-security, high-speed applications.
+These servers allow you to change your IP address and your location at will without encrypting your data or slowing down your connection, making them great for low-security, high-speed applications.

-VPNs provide a rock-solid wall of protection, but sometimes a few types of data slip through the cracks, potentially revealing your identity and allowing you to be traced by websites, network administrators, ISPs and governments.
+VPNs provide a rock-solid wall of protection, but sometimes a few types of data slip through the cracks, potentially revealing your identity and allowing you to be tracked by websites, network administrators, ISPs and governments.
 The most common occurrences are DNS leaks and IPv6 leaks.

 DNS acts like a phone book, converting the URLs you type into IP addresses that your computer can decipher; it’s usually handled by your ISP or by a company like Google.
 Sometimes DNS requests aren’t routed through your VPN like the rest of your traffic, which means that your DNS provider can see (and log, and potentially share) all the websites you try to visit.